What are the main benefits of using a breast milk pump?

 DO thoroughly clean and sterilise all the parts of your breast pump before you use it for the first time and after every use.

 Always make sure your wash your hands before using your breast pump and keep everything associated with feeding your baby clean.
-That means washing and sterilising any breast pumps, bottles and teats.
+That means washing and sterilising any breast pumps, bottles and nipples.

 Follow the manufacturer’s instructions for cleaning and sterilising your breast pump.
 Pay attention to which parts can be cleaned and which should not come into contact with water, such as electrical contact points.

 Generally, you should separate and clean each part of your breast pump and wash in clean soapy water, then rinse thoroughly with clean water.
 Don’t use water that you’ve used for cleaning other products.